Our Team

 Contact us

-Interested in supporting our work?
+Interested in supporting a teacher and our work in the Nyae Nyae?
 Fill out some info and we will be in touch shortly.
 We can’t wait to hear from you!

 Elephant tracks in the sand, showing multiple footprints and some smaller footprints, in a sandy area.